-Detroit City Council to weigh $5M police body cam contract
+Detroit council to weigh $5M body cam contract for cops

 Detroit’s City Council is considering a $5.2 million contract to outfit police officers with body cams and in-vehicle cameras for squad cars.

 Under the proposed five-year contract, Texas-based WatchGuard Video will provide the city with 30 body cameras and 20 in-vehicle cameras for each of its police precincts.